Inside the Georgia high school where a sleepy morning was pierced by gunfire

-WINDER, Ga. — (AP) — It was the middle of second period on Wednesday morning at Apalachee High School, and the boy who few knew slipped out of his algebra class in J Hall again.
+WINDER, Ga. — (AP) — It was the middle of second period at Apalachee High School, and the boy who few knew slipped out of his algebra class in J Hall again.
 That didn't strike his fellow students as unusual.

 “He got up sometime in the morning, and class continued as normal,” Lyela Sayarath said.
 “He was probably just skipping.”

-Many teenagers weren't quite awake at the high school near Winder, in rapidly suburbanizing Barrow County.
+Many teenagers weren't quite awake on Wednesday morning at the high school near Winder, in rapidly suburbanizing Barrow County.
 Junior Julie Sandoval was dozing in her physics class as other students caught up on work.
 Sophomore Jacob King also dozed off, in world history, after a morning football practice.

-But soon, terror and panic erupted as authorities say Colt Gray, the 14-year-old student who left class, returned to the hallway with an assault rifle and opened fire.
+But soon, terror and panic erupted as authorities say Colt Gray, the 14-year-old student who left class, returned to the hallway with a semiautomatic assault-style rifle and opened fire.
 Four people were killed and nine more hurt, seven of them shot, in the latest school shooting to shock the nation.

 Gray is charged with four counts of murder.
 Authorities haven't said yet where he got the weapon, how he brought it to campus or what he did with it in the two hours between school starting at 8:15 a.m. and when shots first rang out around 10:20 a.m.